openstack-attic/image-api/README.rst

 Image Service API
 +++++++++++++++++

+This repository is now frozen-in-time and will not accept new patches.
+To update Image API information, please submit patches to http://git.openstack.org/cgit/openstack/glance-specs for a new API feature and to http://git.openstack.org/cgit/openstack/api-site for implemented API information.

-This repository contains the RESTful API information for the OpenStack Image Service, also known as Glance.
+It was the original holder for API information for the OpenStack Image Service, also known as Glance.
 The Glance project provides services for discovering, registering, and retrieving virtual machine images.
 The Image Service provides a RESTful API that allows querying of VM